 LB Barking & Dagenham and Be First have an approval with sites earmarked for innovative housing including CLH.
 Due diligence is ongoing on several sites, some of which will be released through the GLA’s Small Sites x Small Builders programme.
 We have discussed the process and offered to help on reaching out to latent demand locally.

-RB Greenwich have built on their strategic support for Community Land Trusts by approving the delegated disposal of two sites for CLTs.
-The council will be carrying out an expression of interest process before inviting tenders for sites in Summer 2021.
+RB Greenwich have built on their strategic support for Community Land Trusts by approving the delegated disposal of two sites for CLTs, and have been running a process to select CLTs during 2022.

 Our team have had a role in establishing LB Lewisham‘s pro-active support for community-led housing, alongside their own arms-length development.
 Lewisham has a wide range of community led housing activity.